Yes Ball Games!Watch our webinar

 Since early 2016, parents from Rae Street in Perth have been running regular play street sessions based on the Playing Out model, with the support of the City of Vincent.
 Resident-activists are working towards building a neighbourhood where kids are free to play out and have set up this Facebook group.
-Rae Street also appeared in this article in the Australian Sunday Times in Jan 2019.
+Rae Street also appeared in an article in the Australian Sunday Times in Jan 2019.

 Nature Play Australia in Queensland got in touch to say: “WOW.
 I have just been going through your website, your story and your resources.
 It is very inspirational…well done starting this initiative that is rippling across UK and the globe.”
 They recently completed a neighbourhood play project and are keen to do more to promote playing out as a normal part of Australian community life.